-Where the amount to be claimed exceeds MUR250,000 (approximately USD5,727) and the debt is that of a company, a creditor can serve a statutory demand on the debtor.
-The statutory demand is in a prescribed form that gives the debtor the option to:
+Where the amount to be claimed exceeds MUR250,000 (approximately USD5,727.37) and the debt is that of a company, a creditor can serve a statutory demand on the debtor.
+The statutory demand is a prescribed form that gives the debtor the option to:

-- pay the debt; - enter into a compromise or otherwise cooperate with the creditor; or - give a charge over its property to secure payment of the debt within one month of the date of service of the statutory demand, or such longer period as the court may order.
+- · pay the debt; - enter into a compromise or otherwise cooperate with the creditor; or - give a charge over its property to secure payment of the debt within one month of the date of service of the statutory demand, or such longer period as the court may order.

 A statutory demand can only be served if the debt is certain, liquid and due.
 A statutory demand is an out-of-court procedure, but the creditor has to file a court application to set aside this statutory demand.
-There are strict prescribed delays that must be followed, failing which the debtor company will not be in a position to apply to the court to set aside the statutory demand, but an option available to it is to request the court to extend the delay for complying with the requirements and exigencies of the notice statutory demand.
+There are strict prescribed delays that must be followed.